thanatosmin/ameyer.me/_posts/2020-01-21-where-systems-biol-may-be-headed.md

 $$ f(x, \hat{\beta}) $$

 Modeling provides benefits beyond prediction, including hypothesis testing, communication, interpretation, and visualization.
-It is with these competing goals in mind that we can roughly organize the various methods in our toolbox:
+With these competing goals in mind we roughly organized the various methods in our toolbox:

 ![Our toolkit of models.](/public/images/models-plot.svg)